 - The instructional book isn’t written well and doesn’t have a lot of practical uses but setting this up is self-explanatory or easily looked up online

-Q: Should I spend $20 more on the laser guided system and is it actually useful?
+Q: Should I spend $20 more on the laser-guided system and is it useful?

 A: By a long shot.
-If you’re concerned over a $20 enhancement, we’re a bit concerned on what kind of wood/flooring you buy.
-If you use this tool on a consistent basis and work on a lot of projects, you’ll save a tremendous amount of time and you’ll find that making cuts is far easier with a laser.
+If you’re concerned over a $20 enhancement, we’re a bit concerned about what kind of wood/flooring you buy.
+If you use this tool consistently and work on a lot of projects, you’ll save a tremendous amount of time and you’ll find that making cuts is far easier with a laser.
 It’s definitely worth the extra few dollars that you’ll part with to get a laser.

 Q: I’m concerned about the thickness of the cuts, how thick can this cut wood?